HugoBothaMD/naip-ssast/README.md

 [SSAST github](https://github.com/YuanGongND/ssast).
 The base model architecture is the same, and original models can be downloaded from the github to use for finetuning.

+## Known errors
+Before installing any packages or attempting to run the code, be aware of the following errors and missing functionality:
+1. The pretraining forward loop is not functional - it is expecting input to be a different size than it is and it is unclear why.
+2. If you pass any value above 0 for `num_workers`, you will get an error when you attempt to load a batch.
+Due to lack of GPU, it is unclear if this is only an issue on CPU only machines.
+3. Mixup is not yet supported, weighted averaging hasn't been debugged.
+4. It does not seem like the learning rate warmup is functioning properly, we will be going in to debug this later.
+5. The current basic fine-tuning loop does NOT set the learning rate for the optimizer, and instead uses the default AdamW optimizer.
+Future update will make this flexible.
+Additionally, only one optimizer and loss function is currently available (binary cross entropy loss, Adam/AdamW optimizer).
+We may add more options in the future.

 ## Running requirements
 When running with defaults, please download the SSAST-Base-Frame-400 model in the [pretrained model](https://github.com/YuanGongND/ssast#pretrained-models) section of the original SSAST github.
 The code is compatible with other model types, but has not been tested with them.